edivangalindo/gh-repos/README.md

 # gh-repos
 A small tool to get the names of repos from a Github's user or org.

+Pre-requisites:

+* You need to config an env called GH_AUTH_TOKEN with your personal access token, to do the requests

 Get the name of all public repos from **edivangalindo**

 ```bash